-Jump into Ireland with Royal Irish Tours!
-With a depth of knowledge and understanding of Ireland, plus friendly and well-informed staff, Royal Irish offer an exciting range of tours - or they can customize your own itinerary.
+Jump into Ireland with Royal Irish Tours - Canada's leading specialist tour operator to Ireland.
+With a depth of knowledge and understanding of Ireland plus friendly and well-informed staff, Royal Irish offer 16 exciting tours - or they can customize your own itinerary.
+They offer first class coach tours where you stay 2 nights at each stop, all with full Irish breakfast and 3 course evening meals and an abundance of visits showing the very best of Ireland.